RedisLabs/redislabs-docs/content/rs/databases/recover.md

 }
 ```

+Redis Enterprise tries to recover databases from the best existing persistence files.
+If a persistence file isn't available, which can happen if its host node is down, the automatic recovery process waits for it to become available.

 For each database, you can set the `recovery_wait_time` to define how many seconds the database waits for a persistence file to become available before recovery.
+After the wait time elapses, the recovery process continues, which can result in partial or full data loss.
 The default value is `-1`, which means to wait forever.
 Short wait times can increase the risk of potential data loss.

 To change `recovery_wait_time` for an existing database using the REST API: